-The first thing you see when you log into Piktochart is the your dashboard.
-This is where you’ll store your saved school projects as well as select whichever template fits the layout you would like to use.
+The first thing you see when you log into Piktochart is your dashboard.
+This is where you’ll store your saved school projects and select whichever template fits the layout you would like to use.

 Pick a template

-- Try scrolling through the hundreds of templates.
-We’ve got them sorted by type – Infographic, Report, Poster, and Presentation– so look for a layout that inspires you (or one that goes with your topic).
-These formats will certainly aid you in that science poster, history presentation or economics report.
+- Try scrolling through the hundreds of visual templates.
+We’ve got them sorted by type – infographic, report, poster, and presentation – so look for a layout that inspires you (or one that goes with your topic).
+These formats will certainly aid you in that science poster, history presentation, or economics report.

 - If you’re looking for a particular idea or theme (like “sports” or “history”), you can use the search bar.